-Nandu: Sure, there are several AI applications either under development or being implemented in all aspects of the drug discovery and development paradigm including pre-clinical, clinical, manufacturing, supply chain, commercial and post-market surveillance.
+Sure, there are several AI applications either under development or being implemented in all aspects of the drug discovery and development paradigm including pre-clinical, clinical, manufacturing, supply chain, commercial and post-market surveillance.

 As we know, AI is more prevalent or practiced in clinical stage and thereafter, where the data is more structured and standardized.
 This is another testimony to emphasize the importance of structured data and need of digitization at the beginning of the journey.

-I am happy to share that at Excelra, we have been successful in implementing AI methods, having provided various services to our partners towards accelerating their drug discovery and development programs.
+At Excelra, we have been successful in implementing AI methods, having provided various services to our partners towards accelerating their drug discovery and development programs.